London's sexy Lexington impresses with Spring/ Summer 2010 gigs: Gallon Drunk, Future of the Left, Lonelady and many more

 It wasn't so long ago that a walk up Pentonville Road from King's Cross Station could earn you an hour with a lady of the night, half a bag of dried plants (know what I mean, know what I mean?), overnight snooker matches with a few dodgy members of the Yakuza and, at best, a good old smack-in-the-mouth for breathing.
 I witnessed the various activities just the once when me and a mate were trying to find a snooker hall some 20 years ago - oh and that's besides the six iffy-looking gangsters being frisked for weapons by six other iffy-looking gangsters.
 We found the snooker hall and, thankfully, locked ourselves in with the Yakuza.

-Nowadays, Pentonville houses a few half-decent boozers, one of which is The Lexington - Islington at the top of the hill.
+Nowadays, Pentonville houses a few half-decent boozers, one of which is the Lexington at the top of the hill.
 They certainly seem to get some decent acts on and 2010 (so far) is no exception.
 Most tickets cost a tenner or less so check these out: